 6. In music with one neume per syllable, the number of syllables held is determined by accented (or virtually accented) syllable.

 6A.
-Lengthen the last syllable before the bar if the word there a monosyllable (e.g., "te").
+Hold the last syllable before the bar if the word there a monosyllable (e.g., "te").

 6B.
-If the word has two syllables (e.g., "nobis"), and the penult (second to last) is accented, lengthen that and the final syllable, but if the word has more than two syllables, even if the penult is accented, only the final syllable is accented.
+If the word has two syllables (e.g., "nobis"), and the penult (second to last) is accented, lengthen the first a little bit and hold the final syllable, but if the word has more than two syllables, even if the penult is accented, only the final syllable is held.

 6C.
-If two syllables follow the accented one (e.g, "Dominus"), lengthen the last syllable only: it is considered "virtually accented."
+If two syllables follow the accented one (e.g, "Dominus"), hold the last syllable only: it is considered "virtually accented."

 6D.
 So, you never lengthen more than two syllables.

 6E.
-Finally, if you are singing a hymn, sequence, or other music with a poetic meter, ignore these rules and lengthen ONLY the last syllable of the line.
+Finally, if you are singing a hymn, sequence, or other music with a poetic meter, ignore these rules and hold ONLY the last syllable of the line.